Merging Technologies Highlights

 Multi speakers & 3D panning

-The world seems to now demand Immersive Audio and Merging has always embraced multichannel formats as they have emerged, so adapting Pyramix and Ovation to handle demands that went far beyond 5.1 was a natural evolution.
+The world now demands immersive experiences and audio is no exception.
+Merging has always embraced multichannel formats as they have emerged, so adapting Pyramix and Ovation to handle demands that went far beyond 5.1 was a natural evolution.

 Adding a 3D panning engine that allows the size of the room to be set and having hundreds of busses to drive extraordinary numbers of loudspeakers is a logical development and demonstrates how Merging keeps ahead of the game.
-An increasing number of plug-in partners allow conversion to binaural or higher-order Ambisonics and there are complete workflow solutions for broadcast and live replay systems.
+The emergence of specific formats like Auro 3D and Dolby Atmos play to our strengths as we have the tools to produce content for consumer delivery.
+Conversion to Binaural or higher-order Ambisonics are also easily completed and there are workflow solutions for broadcast and live replay systems.

 AES67, RAVENNA & ANEMAN